Jon Huntsman 2012 presidential campaign: Announcement

 Huntsman announced his campaign on June 21, 2011, in Liberty State Park, with the Statue of Liberty visible behind him while delivering his speech.
 The location was chosen in homage to President Ronald Reagan, who launched his own presidential campaign from the same location.
 Referring to Reagan's announcement, Huntsman remarked in his own speech, "He assured us we could 'make America great again,' and under his leadership we did.
 I stand in his shadow as well as the shadow of this magnificent monument to our liberty."
-Early coverage of the launch also drew stylistic comparisons to John F. Kennedy, with commentator, Darrell Delamaide calling Huntsman a ‘Republican JFK'.

 In the lead-up to his official announcement, Huntsman gained attention for his campaign's unconventional TV ads, produced by veteran GOP strategist Fred Davis III, featuring a lone motocross rider traveling through rugged terrain as music plays in the background, while facts about Huntsman appear on the screen.
 The ads were widely parodied, including by the Utah Democratic Party and Rick Santorum's campaign.

 A notable gaffe made by the Huntsman campaign in the moments before the announcement speech were misspelled press passes distributed to reporters on hand to cover the announcement which read "John Huntsman for President", erroneously adding an extra "H" to Huntsman's name.
 Aides reportedly scrambled in an effort to cease the distribution of the misspelled passes.